 Line 5a.
 Except as noted below, in figuring ACE, determine the deduction for intangible drilling costs (section 263(c)) under section 312(n)(2)(A).
-Subtract the ACE expense (if any) from the AMT expense (used to figure line 20 of Form 4626) and enter the result on line 5a.
+Subtract the ACE expense (if any) from the AMT expense (used to figure line 20 of

+Form 4626) and enter the result on line 5a.
 If the ACE expense exceeds the AMT amount, enter the result as a negative amount.

 Exception.
-The above rule does not apply to amounts paid or incurred in a tax year that began after 1992 for any oil and gas well by corporations other than integrated oil companies (see section 291(b)(4)).
-If this exception applies, do not enter an amount on line 5a.
+The above rule does not apply to amounts paid or incurred for any oil or gas well by corporations other than integrated oil companies (see section 291(b)(4)).
+If this exception applies, do not enter an amount on line 5a for oil and gas wells.